 setattr(Navigation, inst_method.name, inst_method)

-In both cases, the definition of the Navigation._go_to_page
+In both cases, the definition of the Navigation._go_to_page is the same:

 def _go_to_page(self, path):